What is Full Disclosure Principle?

 #6 – Merger & Acquisitions and Disinvestment

-If the company has sold any of its product or business unit or acquired any other business or a unit of another organization of same business, the organization should disclose the details of these transactions in the books of accounts.
+If the company has sold any of its products or business unit or acquired another business or another organization unit of the same business, it should disclose these transaction details in the books of accounts.
 Also, the detail regarding how this will help the current business, in the long run, should be mentioned.

 #7 – Non-Monetary Transaction

 It’s not always that only the monetary transaction impacts the organization and another stakeholder.
-Sometimes change in the lending bank, appointment or release of an independent director, change in the shareholding pattern are also material to the stakeholders in the organization.
-So, the organization should ensure that any these types of activity are disclosed in the books of accounts.
+Sometimes change in the lending bank, appointment, or release of an independent director, change in the shareholding pattern is also material to the stakeholders in the organization.
+So, the organization should ensure that any of these types of activities are disclosed in the books of accounts.

 #8 – Motive

-The rationale behind the full disclosure principle is that the accountants and higher management of any organization do not get involved in malpractice, money laundering or manipulation of books of accounts.
-Also, when an outsider has full information about loans, creditors, debtors, directors, major shareholders, etc., it will be easy to form an informed judgment and opinion about the organization.
+The rationale behind the full disclosure principle is that the accountants and higher management of any organization do not get involved in malpractice, money laundering, or manipulation of books of accounts.
+Also, when an outsider has full information about loans, creditors, debtors, directors, significant shareholders, etc., it will be easy to form an informed judgment and opinion about the organization.

-Let’s consider that X Ltd. which has revenue of $5 Million and above in last three years and they have been paying late fees and penalty to the tune of $20,000 every year due to delay in filing of annual return.
-Now if this $20,000 is clubbed with taxation fees then not many people will know that this is not a tax expense but late fees and penalties.
-At the same times, if this is shown separately, an investor might question the intent of the organization in the filing of annual return as there is a delay consistently in all the three years.
+Let’s consider that X Ltd. has revenue of $5 Million and above in the last three years, and they have been paying late fees and penalty to the tune of $20,000 every year due to delay in filing of annual return.
+Now, if this $20,000 club with taxation fees, then not many people will know that this is not a tax expense but late fees and penalties.
+Simultaneously, if shown separately, an investor might question the intent of the organization in the filing of annual return as there is a delay consistently in all the three years.
 So as per full disclosure principle, this $20,000 should be shown under late fees and penalties clearly explaining the nature which should be easily understandable to any person.

 - Makes usage and comparison of financial statements easier.

-- Important for audits and applying for loans.
+- Essential for audits and applying for loans.

 Points to Note about Changes in Full Disclosure Principle

-Disclosure principle is a very important part of the accounting process of any organization.
+Disclosure principle is a vital part of the accounting process of any organization.
 This policy indirectly puts emphasis on accurately preparing financial statements on time, which leads to timely tax filings and smooth audit facilitation.
 It also helps creditors, debtors, and other stakeholders to have a clear view of the financial health of the organization.
-The disclosure also makes it easier for normal public to understand the books of accounts and take an informed judgment to invest or not in an organization.
-We can consider that full disclosure principle inculcates overall faith in the organization which is also good for the economy and country in the long run.
+The disclosure also makes it easier for the ordinary public to understand the books of accounts and take an informed judgment to invest or not in an organization.
+We can consider that the full disclosure principle inculcates overall faith in the organization, which is also good for the economy and country in the long run.